nnagewad/static-personal-site/src/about.md

 - I apply strategic-thinking with a growth mindset, while thinking about the impact it will have to the system itself.
 - I utilize storytelling methodology to engage colleagues and senior leaders in the problem space I'm currently exploring.
 - I facilitate inclusive design-centric workshops attended by members within a multi-disciplinary agile team.
-- I design inclusive and accessible components and user-interfaces in Figma.
+- I craft sustainable and scalable components and user-interfaces in Figma that is designed with inclusivity and accessibility in mind.
 - I develop interactive prototypes using HTML, CSS and Javascript when testing our hypothesis with our end-users.

 I strongly believe through iterating as well as collaborating with other designers, researchers, developers and product leaders will lead to a designed solution that complies with user needs, is technically feasible to implement; and lastly, aligns with the organization’s current and long-term strategy.